Explore Snowflake best practices and data insights

 For data teams, the pattern is almost always the same.
 You move to Snowflake for performance and scale.
 But then the first bill lands, and suddenly your Snowflake warehouse costs are far higher than forecast.
 What went wrong?

 The first step to regaining control is understanding how Snowflake costs are calculated.
-This guide breaks down the cost structure and gives you five practical steps to optimize spend, so you only pay for the resources you actually need.
+This guide breaks down the cost structure and gives you five practical steps to optimize spend, so you only pay for the resources you actually need and can design a sustainable Snowflake FinOps practice before your next renewal.

 But first, what Snowflake is used for?

-Snowflake is a cloud data platform that enables organizations to store, process, and analyze data at scale.
-It operates on the three leading cloud providers (Amazon Web Services, Google Cloud Platform, and Microsoft Azure) giving businesses flexibility in how they deploy and expand their environments.
+Snowflake is a cloud data platform that enables organisations to store, process, and analyse data at scale.
+It operates on the three leading cloud providers (Amazon Web Services, Google Cloud Platform, and Microsoft Azure), giving businesses flexibility in how they deploy and expand their environments, whether as a greenfield implementation or as part of a larger Snowflake data platform rollout.

 As a fully managed service, Snowflake removes the burden of infrastructure management.
 Users do not need to handle hardware, software updates, or tuning.
-Instead, they can focus entirely on working with their data while the platform manages performance, security, and scalability in the background.
+Instead, they can focus entirely on working with their data while the platform manages performance, security, and scalability in the background - often with a lean internal team supported by a specialised Snowflake platform team.

 One of Snowflake’s defining features is the separation of storage and compute, which allows each to scale independently.
 This design supports efficient resource usage, quick provisioning of additional capacity when needed, and automatic suspension of idle compute clusters known as virtual warehouses.
-These capabilities reduce costs while maintaining high performance.
+These capabilities reduce costs while maintaining high performance when they’re configured with a cost-optimisation strategy.

 Why your Snowflake cost keeps growing?